Skip to content

 Is New Mexico Military Institute Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of New Mexico Military Institute earn a median of $57,410, roughly in line with national averages for graduates.
+Ten years out, alumni of New Mexico Military Institute earn a median of $57,410, roughly in line with the national average for college graduates.

 $43,034